drojaazu/suddendesu/content/entry/debug-leftovers-in-dark-seal-2-wizard-fire/index.md

 ![](img/darkseal2_box.png)

 Pretty obvious what this is.
-This too is called during the game loop (thankfully), and interestingly, it checks for bit 6 to be set at 0xFE4494.
+This tool is called during the game loop (thankfully), and interestingly, it checks for bit 6 to be set at 0xFE4494.
 This value cannot normally be written to; the MAME source indicates that it's part of the hardware protection device.
 So I find it pretty odd that it's looking for a value there.
 But whatever.

 Bit 6 is not set there, and since we can't write to it, we'll have to change up the code like above.
 Bit 7 is set instead, so we'll just patch that in: